 Division of Labor

-Teams must decide how to divide the work of the project evenly so that each member spends a roughly similar amount of time working.
+Teams must decide how to divide the work of the project evenly so that each member spends a generally similar amount of time working.
 That time may be different depending on your experience with various tools involved in the process, or it may vary with the type of comic you’re producing.
-But generally speaking, teams of 4 should find it useful to delegate at least one member to each of the tasks listed below as their primary responsibility.
+But generally speaking, teams of 4 should find it useful to delegate at least one member to each of the tasks listed below.
 Teams of 3 will probably find it useful to combine “Team Leader” with “Web Manager.”
 Of course, each individual may contribute to other individual’s tasks, and duties may shift or combine as the work progresses.

 - Team Leader(s)